US summer internship experiences sharing by students

 His portfolios cover countries such as Myanmar and Laos and industries such as information and communication technology (ICT) and aerospace, defense, and security (ADS).
 Kelvin described his work as more or less demanding: "It has been a whole new life-changing experience for me, working closely with some bright minds at the center of Washington, D.C."

-Kelvin also found it fascinating to work with fellow interns who came from different cultures and backgrounds.
-He highlighted this opportunity as multicultural exposure, which is crucial for students and future leaders to develop empathy and inclusivity, which Parami upholds as a value.
+Kelvin also found it fascinating to work with fellow interns from diverse cultures and backgrounds.
+He highlighted this opportunity as multicultural exposure, crucial for students and future leaders to develop empathy and inclusivity, values that Parami upholds.
 “Living with the American host family is also another way to be exposed to the American lifestyle,” said Kelvin.

 Naing Min Khant works at C4ADS, a group of data-loving global security trailblazers united by one goal: dismantling the forces that threaten global peace and security.

 He got to learn the technical tools to do investigative work.
 "Another crucial thing I am learning is how to be a good, responsible, and ethical analyst, as the technical tools I learned will be updated continuously," expressed Naing.
-He has a chance to live at the International Student House, where students from around the world come and live for their summer internship at top United States institutions.
+He has a chance to live at the International Student House, where students from around the world come to complete their summer internships at top United States institutions.
 "I met them, made friends, and exchanged our views on contemporary political, economic, and social issues,” Naing added.

 The internship program also aims to cultivate the youth's leadership, global citizenship, and civic engagement capabilities in the Parami online undergraduate degree program.